SAMC-Reverchon: historic roller coaster manufacturer in France

 Published by Tony-Coasterrider | Reading time: ≈ 3 minutes

 After a special visit to Babyland following the end of the first lockdown, it is with a great pleasure that the French manufacturer SAMC-Reverchon invited us to visit their factory and discover their manufacturing process of rails, or car bodies, on July 10, 2020.
-After all, the name Reverchon is not registered as a company, it is just a trademark.

 Short story